rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- Whatever the results, there is always **room for improvement**.
-I take these challenges as a self-preparation to unexpected difficult situations where I will be on my own to survive requiring a quick, consistent, and efficient output.
+- • Whatever the results, there is always **room for improvement**.
+I take these challenges as self-preparation for unexpected difficult situations where I will be on my own to survive requiring a quick, consistent, and efficient performance output.

 #### **What did you like least about your last job?**